paccao/debian-paccao/net-installer-guide.md

 I kept standard system utilities, they barely take up any space but tbh I don't know what packages they include.
 You can probably leave them out if you feel spicy. ;)
 Uncheck with SPACEBAR, move with arrow keys and enter to continue.

 Install GRUB boot loader on your primary drive, select what drive to install on.
+I picked what the installer recommended me, /dev/sda.
+This most likely depends on your system.

 After your netinstaller is finished, reboot your system.
 You can now follow the README.md file for the next steps of the installation.